Mgnsoscar/FDTDream/README.md

 Each simulation generates a unique hash string based on parameters like structure spans and wavelength range.
 When running a simulation, the program checks if a simulation with the same hash already exists in the database.
 If found, it verifies if any new monitors have been enabled.
 If none are added, the program prints a message stating the simulation has already been saved, and it aborts the run.
+This is very usefull if you are running sweeps where you already have result data for parts of the sweep- Then you don't have to manually exclude those simulations.
+Just run the entire sweep range, and the program filters out the simulations you don't need to run again automatically.

 If a previous simulation has new monitors enabled, the program will disable existing monitors with saved results, run the simulation with the new monitors, and update the database entry accordingly.
 This approach saves time and